-Table 9.
-Configuration 2 Register (Address = 0x24)
+Table 5.
+Configuration 2 Register (Address 0x24)

 Bit Mnemonic Function

 7 Lock Bit Setting this bit to 1 locks all lockable registers to their current values.
-This prevents settings being tampered with until the device is powered down.
+This prevents tampering with settings until the device is powered down.
 Default = 0.

-<6:0> Reserved Reserved for future use.
+<6:0> Res Reserved for future use.